Written by

 They're definitely doing it, right?

-She wouldn't be driving that car if they weren't.
-And she sure didn't have anything nice to say about the wife.
+Oh, yeah.
+She wouldn't be driving that car if they weren't doing it.
+And she sure didn't have anything nice to say about Mrs. Hess.

 So...he's trying to cut his wife out so he can be with his hot assistant.
 And the wife's onto him, so she's hired an investigator to prove it.
 And we're about to mess all that up by telling him about it.
 I really don't love our place in this.